-We now address the short-run correlation between stock prices and CPIs.
-The impulse response functions from VAR models allow us to examine the response of stock prices to a shock in CPIs over time.
-Figure 1 shows the impulse response functions about shocks of CPIs on the stock prices for 240 months forecasting and the bands of $\pm$ 2 standard errors.
+We now address the short-run relationship between stock prices and consumer price indexes.
+The impulse response functions from VAR models enable us to investigate the time path of response of stock prices to an unpredicted movement in consumer price indexes.
+Figure 1 shows the impulse response functions about an unexpected movement in the consumer price indexes affect the stock prices over a forecast horizon of 240 months, as well as their bands of plus and minus 2 standard errors.
 The initial short-run responses of stock prices are negative and significant for South Korea only but insignificant for the other three countries.
-After the initial reactions, the responses are positive and significant for the forecast period toward the end.
+After the initial reactions, the responses become positive and significant in a permanent long-run relation.
 Our findings are consistent with previous literature and the Fisher effect that it takes a long period of time for inflation to be fully reflected in stock prices (Jaffe and Mandelker, 1976; Boudoukh and Richardson, 1993).